 - Good character

 - Good personality

 - Good temperament with people and other dogs

 - Well behaved

-Registration for the competition starts from 10.30 and the competition judging begins at 12.30.
+Registration for the competition starts from 10am and the competition begins at 12.30pm.
 Entering a dog into Scruffts costs just £2 per class and all entry money will be split between the Kennel Club Charitable Trust and the show’s chosen charity, which is yet to be confirmed.
-There is no need to enter in advance, simply turn up on the day.
-Please remember Scruffts is limited to a maximum of 30 dogs per class, with class entries being taken on a first come, first served basis.
+There is no need to enter in advance; just simply turn up on the day.

-James Wellbeloved is the sponsor of the competition for the seventh year running, meaning that the winners of each heat will receive delicious James Wellbeloved goodies for their dog.
+James Wellbeloved is the sponsor of the competition for the eighth year running, meaning that the winners of each heat will receive delicious James Wellbeloved goodies for their dog.

 Alison Sudbury, Marketing Director for sponsors James Wellbeloved said: “Scruffts is a truly wonderful competition; a real celebration of the family crossbreed dogs of the UK.
 Every year we see some incredible dogs with their dedicated owners; we love to hear their stories and see the fantastic bond between them.
 On behalf of James Wellbeloved, we’d like to wish everyone who enters the very best of luck on their Scruffts journey.
 We can’t wait to see what the crossbreed dogs of Scotland have to offer.”